GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks

-\zhihua{}{In the Projection View (Fig.~\ref{Fig.case_cora_ml_1}(a)), E2 found that in the \textit{training nodes feature influence} plane, the left side and the right side of the glyphs are the same colour (Fig.~\ref{Fig.case_cora_ml_1}(a1)).
-This consistency means that the \textit{GAT prediction labels} are consistent with the \textit{top-k similar features training nodes dominant labels}.
-It implies that the node features may have a great impact on \textit{GAT prediction}.
-Then, E2 selected one of the clusters, and then checked the other planes of the Projection View.
-In the \textit{training nodes structure influence} plane, E2 can see that the left-hand side and the right-hand side of the highlighted node glyphs are different colours.
-In the \textit{surrounding nodes label consistency} plane, it can be seen that the \textit{label consistency} is generally large, indicating that the surrounding \textit{ground truth label} is consistent with the current node's \textit{ground truth label}.
-In the \textit{prediction results comparison} plane, it is found that the \textit{prediction results of MLP} are consistent with the \textit{prediction results of GAT}.
-It also shows that the node features of this cluster of nodes may have a negative impact on the GAT model performance on them (\textbf{R1, R2}).}
+In the Projection View (Fig.~\ref{Fig.case_cora_ml_1}(a)), E2 found that in the \textit{training nodes feature influence} plane, the left side and the right side of the glyphs have mostly the same color (Fig.~\ref{Fig.case_cora_ml_1}(a1)).
+This consistency means that the \textit{GAT prediction labels} are consistent with the \textit{top-k similar features training nodes dominant labels}. \zhihua{}{E2 speculated that the node features have a great impact on \textit{GAT prediction}. } Then, E2 selected one of the clusters, and further checked the other planes of the Projection View.
+In the \textit{training nodes structure influence} plane, E2 saw that the left-hand side and the right-hand side of the highlighted node glyphs are in different colors.
+In the \textit{surrounding nodes label consistency} plane, it showed that the \textit{label consistency} is generally large, indicating that the surrounding \textit{ground truth label} is consistent with the current node's \textit{ground truth label}.
+In the \textit{prediction results comparison} plane, it was found that the \textit{prediction results of MLP} are consistent with the \textit{prediction results of GAT}. \zhihua{}{It further confirms that the node features of this cluster of nodes have a great impact on the GAT predictions on them (\textbf{R1, R2}).}